 Production of information materials

 The FRA has developed short, user-friendly publications that combine the main findings of the legal analysis and social situation reports of 2008 and 2009.
 Factsheets, including policy pointers, and a synthesis report are produced in several languages in order to facilitate the dissemination of important information to various audiences, and to provide some contextualised and more in depth analysis of key issues for LGBT people.

-In the course of 2010 and 2011, the FRA has been and will be engaging in dialogue and exchange with several stakeholders, including the Council of Europe, national human rights institutions and equality bodies, local communities networks and non-governmental organisations (NGOs).
-This dialogue takes the form of round tables, expert meetings, conferences, and best practice exchange seminars.
-The Agency contributes to raising awareness and collecting a wide range of views in relation to existing projects in the field of LGBT rights in order to fill knowledge gaps and highlight needs.
-The FRA is proud to be present in key forums where the current situation of LGBT people in Europe is discussed and where key issues for further activities are debated.
+In the course of 2010 and 2011, the FRA engaged in dialogue and exchange with several stakeholders, including the Council of Europe, national human rights institutions and equality bodies, local communities networks and non-governmental organisations (NGOs).
+This dialogue took the form of round tables, expert meetings, conferences, and best practice exchange seminars.
+The Agency contributed to raising awareness and collecting a wide range of views in relation to existing projects in the field of LGBT rights in order to fill knowledge gaps and highlight needs.
+The FRA is proud to have been present in key forums where the current situation of LGBT people in Europe is discussed and where key issues for further activities were debated.

 The research part of this project has now been completed and the outputs are shown in the publications tab.